uos/rmcl/docs/RMCL.md

 * Take the approach from [MegaParticles](https://staff.aist.go.jp/k.koide/projects/icra2024_mp/) (SVGD) and use a BVH structure as an ever adapting acceleration structure around the particle set for quick nearest neighbor search.
 Based on some timings, the BVH in [lvr2](https://github.com/uos/lvr2) could be quick enough to do that.
 And it's also GPU capable.
 * Reduce the number particles smarter

+## Software TODOs

+* Test if a bit of threading make things better: I think it would help to perform chunk-wise operations on the particle set for better asynchoronization
+* Provide plugin interface (mid-term)